 It is truly remarkable that anyone would simply dismiss as “ridiculous” a subject as rich and complex as homeopathy, along with the experience of tens of thousands of physicians, not to mention millions of human and animal patients.
 How can it make sense to simply sweep away this vast body of experience because it is allegedly a physical impossibility for homeopathic remedies to act?
 Could it be that the mechanism is poorly understood?
 A scientist rather than an idealogue would think,"Tens of thousands of conscientious physicians and millions of patients have reported striking effects from homeopathic remedies.
 Could there be a mechanism to explain this over and above a placebo phenomena?
 Are there other ways we can verify that homeopathic medicines do indeed have biolgical effects?"
 These are questions that should be asked in considering the subject of homeopathy, and there are fascinating answers for those willing to approach the subject with an open-minded yet rigorous attitude.

 The attacks on homeopathy are tragic because they have been very effective at marginalizing homeopathy.
-What's more, the critics, such as Caulfiled, seem mostly to repeat what they've heard from other critics, using the same words and phrases and lines of attack.
+What's more, the critics, such as Caulfield, seem mostly to repeat what they've heard from other critics, using the same words and phrases and lines of attack.
 The majority of critics find it is easier to mimic the words and notions of others as compared to doing the hard labour of actually researching the subject other than to support thier preexisting opinion.
-Regarding homeopathy as "the one woo that binds them all" has become a meme, an essential touchstone, a communal agreement, a way of establishing credibility among peers.
+Regarding homeopathy as "the one woo that binds them all" has become a meme, an essential touchstone, a communal agreement, a way of establishing credibility among peers even as the evidence mounts year after year that they are altogether mistaken and premature in their beliefs.

 Caulfield’s aversion to nutritional supplementation also appears to be the rote repetition of what he has heard or read in the news without careful examination.
 In this case, Caulfield and other fellow skeptics, or should we say cynics, don't appear to find interest in the mountains of research supporting the therapeutic application of a wide array of specific nutrient factors.